 If you haven’t bookmarked Instagram, you might search for it and so the first result should be for Instagram’s website.

-Even as a small business owner, it’s important that you optimise your website for your brand name.
-So when someone searches your company name online, you appear first and you’re not lost in the noise.
+Even as a small business owner, it’s important that you optimize your website for your brand name.
+So when someone searches your company name online, you appear first and don’t get lost in the noise.

 #3 Commercial investigation